John's Bio ...

 By the 1980s I was entertaining ideas of succeeding in the music industry as a songwriter and performer but the need to earn a living for a growing family had put a stop to that by 1986 and I only started again once I was semi-retired in the early 2010's.

-My first project was to look out all my compositions from the 80's and record the ones that had in my opinion stood the test of time and this ended up as 17 tracks on my 2011 album Retrospectives.
-Most of these songs were originally written in the car during the day and recorded on my Teac 4-track at night time with headphones but I made the re-recordings in 2011 on a used Yamaha AW4416 in a tiny home studio.
+My first project in 2010 was to look out all my compositions from the 80's and record the ones that had in my opinion stood the test of time and this ended up as 17 tracks on my 2011 album Retrospectives.
+Most of these songs were originally written and reviewed on cassette tape in the car during the day and recorded on my Teac 4-track at night time with headphones.
+I made the re-recordings in 2011 on a used Yamaha AW4416 in a tiny home studio.

-I generally songwrite in the studio with the multitrack recorder (Avid Pro-tools) so can build up layers I can also change tempos key signatures and of course alter and refine the layout, structure, instrumentation and overall mood.
+I generally create my songs in the studio on the multitrack recorder (Avid Pro-tools) so can build up layers as I go along.
+Also I often change tempos, key signatures and alter and refine the layout, structure, instrumentation and overall mood.
 So the production is happening alongside the songwriting.
-Very occasionally a whole song will come at once and where that has happened I've put it in the individual composition notes but it is rare TBH.
+Only very occasionally does a whole song come at once and where that has happened I've put it in the individual composition notes but it is rare TBH.

 John (Crawley) 2025